maflot/bio-crayon/README.md

 ## Contributibng

+WARNING: This is a work in progress.
+There might be changes in the colormap schema and the package will be updated accordingly, as well as in the folder structure.

 BioCrayon welcomes community contributions!
 We follow a structured approach to ensure quality and scientific accuracy.

 ### Contributing Colormaps